Street Lighting Challenges Should Prompt Pueblo towards Solar LED Lights

 Pueblo, Home of Heroes, Shows Its Determination

-South of Denver, Colorado, is “America’s Home of Heroes,” the city of Pueblo.
+Located south of Denver, Pueblo is “America’s Home of Heroes.”
 The city is the hometown of four Congressional Medal of Honor recipients, the highest military award that can be bestowed on a member of the US Armed Forces.
 Staying true to its core values of integrity and teamwork, Pueblo is a key player in the steel industry west of the Mississippi River, hence its other nickname, the “Steel City.”
 Midwest Fabrication & Steel—a third-generation, family-owned business—has operated for over 85 years and been one of the major players of Pueblo’s steel industry, supplying steel for US aircraft carriers.

 Home to around 110,000 people, the city has the least expensive residential real estate of any major city in Colorado.
 It also boasts an expansive river trail system that stretches along the Arkansas River and Fountain Creek through the downtown core—excellent for bicycling and community activities.
 With a low cost of living and several “best city” awards under its belt, Pueblo is an excellent, progressive city to live in.

 As 2020 approaches, Pueblo has an excellent opportunity to put solar industrial outdoor lighting to use and not only own their power, but their lights, too.
 Owning their lights gives the city more control over the future of its infrastructure as it ages, and solar lighting removes the cost of the power supply, while also minimizing maintenance costs.
 In short, choosing reliable solar lighting would ensure a sustainable future for Pueblo.

 Watch our video on commercial solar lighting in Colorado